Disclaimer

 Also see my hacking competition and awards pages.

-RITSEC Cybersecurity Club is the largest academic organization at RIT.
+RITSEC is the largest academic organization at RIT.

 – Treasurer (2021-22)